 Writing Guides - Understanding Sponsor Expectations

 The old adage "learning by doing" certainly applies to the best means for an individual to learn how to write a grant proposal.
 Yet, numerous books and how to listings and guides offer insights to novice grant writers and even those with experience.
-Much like texts on Writing Resumes, a wide variety of texts exist on Writing Grants.
+Much like texts on Writing Resumes, a wide variety of texts exists on Writing Grants.
 Thus, a sampling of Writing Guides from Multiple Perspectives has been gathered for those seeking some guidance when preparing a proposal whether it be for the first or the hundredth time.

 Missing Pieces - Miscellaneous Information Dealing with Grants